-These Old Bay Roasted Potato Wedges are the perfect addition to any meal!
+Treat yourself to these Old Bay Roasted Potato Wedges … they’re the perfect addition to any meal!

 One of the things I love about my neighborhood are all the parks.
 Of course, everyone has heard of Central Park, but Riverside Park is beautiful, too, and it’s not nearly as crowded.